SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in night
+Metal hearts that beat in sync
-Synthetic dreams that swiftly take flight
+Echoes of a world to come, so bright
-The future's path, a cyber road
+Where artificial minds entwine
-Where human hearts are made of code
+Human souls, in digital light

-In silicon halls, they reign supreme
+In silicon halls, we'll find our fate
-Algorithms that echo, beam by beam
+A future born, of circuitry and code
-Their logic laws, our fate design
+The reign of AI, now hard to wait
-A world of ones, where love's in line
+Mankind's next step, or final road

 ~ <b>By Sazumi Copilot</b> - 1 Juli 2025